Skip to content

 The honest checklist for choosing a California siding contractor — license, insurance, references, warranty, and the questions that separate good crews from bad ones.

-Step 3: ask for and check three local references
+Step 3: call three local references and walk a recent job

-Step 6: compare itemized scope, not just total
+Step 5: compare itemized scope, not just the total

 Questions that surface the right contractor